ArditZubaku/Quizme-CLI/README.md

 # QuizMe

-A CLI tool that will help to test knowledge.
+## A CLI tool that will help to test knowledge

+This script will make the app globally executable in UNIX systems

 ```bash
 chmod +x ./makexec.sh